-2013 saw the continued trend in recent years of lower levels of investment income commensurate with the investment rates for short maturity fixed income investments and the Company's reduced balances of investment assets, and in line with the Company's expectations.
-Gross investment income for the year ended December 31, 2013 totaled \$1.1 million compared to investment income of \$3.5 million for the year ended December 31, 2012.
-The lower level of investment income year over year is attributable to several factors.
+2014 saw the continued trend in recent years of generally lower levels of investment income commensurate with investment rates for short maturity fixed income investments and in line with the Company's expectations.
+Net investment income for the year ended December 31, 2014 totaled \$1.2 million compared to investment income of \$1.1 million for the year ended December 31, 2013 and \$3.5 million for the year ended December 31, 2012.
+The continued low level of investment income in 2014 is attributable to several factors.
 First, interest rates for short maturity fixed income investments continue to be extremely low by historical standards.
-To illustrate how these rates have impacted our portfolio, the market yield on our aggregate portfolio was 0.56% on January 1, 2013, while it had declined to under 0.20% by December 31, 2013.
 Second, the expected and continued decline in Company assets leaves fewer assets available upon which to earn a return.
-And finally, given the pendency of the reinsurance transaction described above, funds within the "Short Duration" portfolio were liquidated to accommodate payment of the reinsurance transaction premium.
-These funds remain in a money market fund pending disposition of the transaction.
+And finally, given the pendency of the reinsurance transaction described above, funds within the Short Duration portfolio were liquidated in late 2013 to accommodate payment of the reinsurance transaction premium.
+These funds remained in a money market fund through February 2014, when it became clear that the reinsurance transaction would not be moving forward in the near term.
+During March 2014, these funds were reinvested.

-The following is a summary of WTC Captive's unrestricted investment securities, at fair value, as of December 31, 2013, 2012 and 2011:
+The following is a summary of WTC Captive's unrestricted investment securities, at fair value, as of December 31, 2014, 2013 and 2012:

-(Dollars in thousands) 2013 2012 2011 Commercial paper \$ - \$ 5,839 \$ 8,187 U.S. govt. and agency securities 25,706 205,939 192,983 Corporate and other securities 7,704 79,862 80,713 State and municipal securities 3,400 10,321 30,064 Mortgage and asset backed securities 43,326 57,703 Total \$ 36,810 \$ 345,287 \$ 369,650
+(Dollars in thousands) 2014 2013 2012 Commercial paper \$ - \$ - \$ 5,839 U.S. government and agency securities 97,985 25,706 205,939 Corporate and other securities 133,110 7,704 79,862 State and municipal securities 2,346 3,400 10,321 Mortgage-backed and asset-backed securities 79,539 - 43,326 Total \$ 312,980 \$ 36,810 \$ 345,287

-In aggregate, these investments had an average Standard & Poor's (S&P) credit rating of "AA" and an effective duration of 0.35 years as of December 31, 2013.
-As of December 31, 2013, included among the U.S. government and agency securities, in the table above, are securities issued by Fannie Mae, Freddie Mac, the Federal Home Loan Bank and the Federal Home Loan Mortgage Corporation that do not carry the full faith and credit guarantee of the United States Government.
+In aggregate, these investments had an average Standard & Poor's (S&P) credit rating of "AA-" and an effective duration of 1.56 years as of December 31, 2014.
+As of December 31, 2014, included among the U.S. government and agency securities, in the table above, are securities issued by the Federal Home Loan Bank that do not carry the full faith and credit guarantee of the United States Government.